danieljstone/danieljstone.github.io/about.markdown

 permalink: /about/
 ---

 This is a place where I post personal projects.
+If you have any questions, suggestions, or any other comments, feel free to contact me through the email address in the footer.